Harold Joseph Dimmerling: Early life

+Bishop of Rapid City

-On September 11, 1969, Pope Paul VI appointed Dimmerling as bishop of the Diocese of Rapid City.
+On September 11, 1969, Pope Paul VI appointed Dimmerling as bishop of Rapid City.
 He was ordained bishop by Bishop George Speltz on October 30, 1969.
 Dimmerling established a permanent diaconate program and a lay ministry program and ordained the first Native American deacon in the country.

 Dimmerling started offices in the diocese for rural life, stewardship and social concerns.
 He set up a ministry for people who were separated or divorced, and for widows.
 He also established the West River Catholic newspaper.

-Joseph Dimmerling died on December 13, 1987.
+Joseph Dimmerling died in Rapid City on December 13, 1987.
 In November 2018, the Diocese of Saint Cloud announced that it had credible accusations of sexual abuse of a minor against Dimmerling from his tenure as a priest in the diocese.